 However, the good news is that it’s possible for them to come back with some practice of the principle, honor your hunger.

-Even considering different disease states or injuries can affect hunger and needs, too.
+Even considering different disease states or recovering from injuries can affect hunger and needs, too.

 There are several different types of hunger.
-So, thinking about the hunger cues above, you can then figure out what type of hunger you may be experiencing.
+So, in now thinking about the hunger cues above, you can then figure out what type of hunger you may be experiencing.

 - Primal Hunger (Biological Hunger) – Primal hunger is just like it sounds, and it’s usually the physical hunger sensation we feel.
 It’s a strong desire to eat that comes with survival.
 We are primed to eat foods to survive and if we get to the point where we feel primal hunger, we’ll do just about anything to quench that need.
 Think of hunters and gatherers, killing animals to eat.
 We have biochemical triggers that drive our desire to eat in order to survive.